vsouza/awesome-ios/README.md

 - [Speculid](https://speculid.com) - generate Image Sets and App Icons from SVG, PNG, and JPEG files
 - [SkrybaMD](https://github.com/robertherdzik/SkrybaMD) - Markdown Documentation generator.
 If your team need easy way to maintain and create documentation, this generator is for you.
 - [Storyboard -> SwiftUI Converter](https://swiftify.com/#/converter/storyboard2swiftui/) - Storyboard -> SwiftUI Converter is a converter to convert .storyboard and .xib to SwiftUI.
+- [Swift Package Index](https://swiftpackageindex.com) - Swift packages list with many information about quality and compatiblity of package.

 ## Rapid Development